 Transport Options in Lisbon

-Lisbon is best explored on foot but remembers that you need to be reasonably fit to traverse the hilly terrain of this historic city.
+Lisbon is best explored on foot but remember that you need to be reasonably fit to traverse the hilly terrain of this historic city.
 If you ever feel tired, make use of the extensive tram network covering most of the major Lisbon districts.

 A tram ticket costs 2.90 EUR on board and can be purchased either via a ticket machine or can be bought directly from the driver.
 However, as trams get extremely crowded in the afternoon and evening, a valuable suggestion is to buy a 24-hour public transport ticket.
 This ticket costs 6.15 EUR and grants access to all trams, metros and buses in Lisbon.
 The 24-hour ticket can be purchased from all metro stations in Lisbon.